aybruhm/animesukurepa-backend/README.md

-# Anime scraper (django-anime-scraper)
+# Animesukurepa

-Anime scraper is a web-based application that scrapes anime based on the user's search query
+Animesukurepa is a web-based application that scrapes anime based on the user's search query

 <br />